sikher/sikher/README.md

 For more screenshots please go here: https://www.flickr.com/photos/thesikherproject/sets/72157650494678686/

 ## Installation
-_Currently we only have releases for Android.
+_Currently we only have releases for Android & Desktop (Windows, Linux and Mac).
 But in time, we will also have releases for iPhone and iPad (if you are a developer who can help us with testing on iOS please come forward!)_

-_In the meantime, you may view the app on the web at http://web.sikher.com_

-### Step 1 - Download the package

-Download the .zip archive and unzip it to a location of your choice:
+To install Sikher, first download the .zip archive and unzip it to a location of your choice:

 	https://github.com/sikher/sikher/archive/master.zip